simple-java-mail/smtp-connection-pool/smtp-connection-pool-jakarta-provider/README.md

 SmtpPoolRegistry.shutdown(session).get();
 ```

-Each facade `Transport` owns at most one lease generation. `connect` claims it, `sendMessage` delegates serially, and `close` releases it only when the physical delegate remains healthy.
-The same facade object may connect again after close and receives a fresh generation.
+Each returned `Transport` can hold one pool lease at a time. `connect` claims it, `sendMessage` uses it serially, and `close` releases it only when the physical connection remains healthy.
+The same `Transport` object can connect again after close and claim a fresh lease.

 ## Spring